7 Common Types of Back Injuries from Car Accidents

 2. Herniated Discs and Disc Bulges

 The spinal discs cushion the vertebrae, absorbing shock and supporting movement.
-A car accident can cause a disc to shift, bulge, or rupture, leading to nerve compression and radiating pain.
+A back injury from a car accident can cause a disc to shift, bulge, or rupture, leading to nerve compression and radiating pain.

 Symptoms of a herniated disc include: